-- (a) that in special statutory proceedings any rule shall not apply insofar as it is clearly inapplicable; and - (b) where the statute creating a special proceeding provides the form, content, time of service or filing of any pleading, writ, notice or process, either the statutory provisions relating thereto or these rules may be followed.
+(a) that in special statutory proceedings any rule shall not apply insofar as it is clearly inapplicable; and

+(b) where the statute creating a special proceeding provides the form, content, time of service or filing of any pleading, writ, notice or process, either the statutory provisions relating thereto or these rules may be followed.

 Rule 82.
-Jurisdiction and venue unaffected.
+Jurisdiction and Venue Unaffected

-These rules do not extend or limit the jurisdiction of the district courts or the venue of actions in those courts.
+These rules do not extend the jurisdiction of the chancery courts or the venue of actions in the chancery court.

 Rule 83.
-Rules by courts of record; judge's directives.
+Rules by Courts of Record; Judge's Directives

-- (a) Uniform Rules. - (1) In General.
-A court conference, acting by a majority of the judges of the conference and approval by the Supreme Court, may adopt and amend uniform rules governing its practice.
-A uniform rule must be consistent with-but not duplicate- Wyoming statutes and rules.
-A uniform rule takes effect on the date specified by the Supreme Court and remains in effect unless amended by the court.
-Approved uniform rules shall be published in the Wyoming Court Rules volume. - (2) No court may establish rules of procedure applicable only in that court. - (3) Requirement of Form.
-A uniform rule imposing a requirement of form must not be enforced in a way that causes a party to lose any right because of a nonwillful failure to comply. - (b) Procedure When There is No Controlling Law.
+(a) Uniform Rules.

+(1) In General.
+A chancery court conference, acting by a majority of the judges of the conference and approval by the Supreme Court, may adopt and amend uniform rules governing its practice.
+A uniform rule must be consistent with--but not duplicate--Wyoming statutes and rules.
+A uniform rule takes effect on the date specified by the Supreme Court and remains in effect unless amended.
+Approved uniform rules shall be published in the Wyoming Chancery Court Rules volume.

+(2) Requirement of Form.
+A uniform rule imposing a requirement of form must not be enforced in a way that causes a party to lose any right because of a nonwillful failure to comply.

+(b) Procedure When There is No Controlling Law.
 A judge may regulate practice in any manner consistent with state law, rules, and the uniform rules.
 No sanction or other disadvantage may be imposed for noncompliance with any requirement not in state law, state rules, or the uniform rules unless the alleged violator has been furnished in the particular case with actual notice of the requirement.

 Rule 84.
-Forms.
+Forms